 Can physicians be prosecuted under Anti-Kickback and Stark Laws?

 The Anti-Kickback Statute is a federal criminal statute, meaning violators can be prosecuted.
 Those convicted may face fines, jail time, and exclusion from federal health care programs.

-The Stark Law is federal civil law.
-While Stark Law penalties exceed those imposed by anti-kickback laws, they would be non-criminal charges.
+The Stark Law is a federal civil law.
+While Stark Law penalties exceed those imposed by the Anti-Kickback Statute, they would be non-criminal charges.

 Does Stark Law apply to hospitals?